aaronmicalbeck/liri-node-app/README.md

 The program will take a command in the terminal.
 Specifically:

->spotify-this-song "songname": This will print artist namee, song title, a spotify link to preview, and the album on which it is found.
+>spotify-this-song "songname": This will print artist name, song title, a spotify link to preview, and the album on which it is found.

 >concert-this "band or artist name": This will print the venue name, location, and date and time of the band/artist's show.